P2333/Papers-of-Robust-ML/README.md

 <a id='Empirical'></a>
 ## Empirical Analysis
+* [Overfitting in adversarially robust deep learning](https://arxiv.org/pdf/2002.11569.pdf) <br/> This paper shows the phenomena of overfitting when training robust models with sufficient empirical experiments (codes provided in paper).

 * [When NAS Meets Robustness: In Search of Robust Architectures against Adversarial Attacks](https://arxiv.org/abs/1911.10695) <br/> This paper leverages NAS to understand the influence of network architectures against adversarial attacks.
 It reveals several useful observations on designing robust network architectures.